The Value of Numbers

 - Competition.
 Measurable outcomes make it possible to raise the bar and promote friendly competition between departments that benefit all.

 - Results.
 What gets measured gets done.
-Results benefit the entire organization, and numbers get them there.
+Results benefit the entire organization, and numbers help get them there.

 - Teamwork.
 Working together to achieve numbers promotes teamwork, a sense of belonging, and cooperation.